bjjanssen/bjjocr/README.md

 This script scratches a specific itch our HR department has, namely to process thousands of uniform PDFs twice a month.
 As such it is geared twoards many same-looking PDFs that come in bunches of several hundreds pages per PDF.
 We need each page as a single sheet identifiable by an ID on the page.
 So we first burst the PDF into single page PDFs and then run OCR over a zone on each PDF and put the result into a temporary file.
 We read the temporary file and rename the single page PDF.

 # Quickstart:
-# 1) Install required packages
+# 1) Install required packages (The example is for Debian)

- $apt-get install tesseract-ocr tesseract-ocr-<yourlanguage> imagemagick pdftk
+ $apt-get install tesseract-ocr tesseract-ocr-[yourlanguage] imagemagick pdftk

 # 2) Convert your source file to a tiff-image.